 How can I join?

 It’s easy.
-Just fill out the registration form to get started.
-By registering you will have access to our network and will be able to create an individual profile on our online directory.
-From this platform you will be able to add, edit and remove listings at any time.
-As an online user you will be able to network with others through our site and review others who you have had exchanges with.
+Just fill out the registration form found here to get started.
+By registering you will have access to our network and in the future will be able to create an individual profile on our online directory.

 We invite you to become a member of the HOUR Exchange by making an annual membership donation.